-Starting with version 3.0, transactions are no longer globally coordinated and differences in system clocks no longer directly impact database latency.
-However, there are still some database activities that need to be globally managed, such as when the database starts or failed nodes rejoin the cluster.
+In VoltDB, differences in system clocks do not directly impact database latency since each partition operates indpendently.
+However, there are several database activities that need to be globally managed, such as when the database starts or failed nodes rejoin the cluster.
 For these activities, differences in clock time can impact - or, if the skew is large enough, even interrupt - proper operation.

-That is why it is important to ensure a stable and consistent view of time within a VoltDB cluster.
+That is why it is important to ensure a stable and consistent view of time within a VoltDB cluster using a time synchronization service such as NTP or chrony.
 This chapter presents some best practices for configuring and managing time using NTP.

-If you are familiar with NTP or another service and have a preferred method for using it, you may want to read only Section 10.1, "The Importance of Time" and Section 10.2.2, "Troubleshooting Issues with Time".
+If you are familiar with NTP or another service and have a preferred method for using it, you may want to read only Section 14.1, "The Importance of Time" and Section 14.2.2, "Troubleshooting Issues with Time".
 If you are not familiar with NTP, this chapter suggests an approach that has proven to provide useful results in most situations.